-Security on transactions conducted with credit cards is becoming a serious issue in Australia, as a report issued in 2009 conducted by Galaxy Research for Veda Advantage shows.
+Security on transactions conducted with credit cards is becoming a serious issue in Australia, as a report issued in 2009 conducted by Galaxy Research for Equifax shows.
 According to this study the incidence of identity theft grew from 23% in the first half of 2008 to 26% in the same timeframe of 2009.
 This translates into approximately 4.4 million Australians being affected by identity theft.
 As a result, banks are implementing more and more security measures to ensure that Australian credit cards are as secure as possible.
 For example, Citi has employed the latest microchip technology for their credit cards to increase security.
 Additionally, in order to better educate the population in terms of identity theft and methods to avoid it, Citi has compiled a complete information package for their customers, which will help them protect themselves from identity theft.
 Likewise, Citibank also offers excellent customer service through multiple channels, round the clock, where their clients can have all their questions answered.
 NAB also features a comprehensive list of tips to help their customers increase the security of their credit cards.
 For example, the website explains to customers how they should choose their PINs to reduce the likelihood of someone being able to figure it out.
 In other words, they advise that people shouldn't pick PINs based on obvious dates, such as birthdays, or names, such as the family pet, and the PIN should never be written down or stored anywhere near where the card is kept.

 Customers shouldn't give away sensitive information pertaining to their credit cards